Cancer Research UK logo.

 Graft versus host disease (GvHD) is a possible complication of a stem cell transplant from another person.
 GvHD happens when particular types of white blood cells (T cells) in the donated stem cells or bone marrow attack your own body cells.
 This is because the donated cells (the graft) see your body cells (the host) as foreign and attack them.

-This trial is comparing standard treatment Open a glossary item with 2 newer combinations of treatment to try and see if this helps prevent GvHD.
+This trial is comparing with 2 newer combinations of treatment to try and see if this helps prevent GvHD.

 Giving treatment after a transplant